zoeyg/public-write-ups/hack-the-box/travel.md

 ## Object Injection Payload

-We need to setup a serialized php object that's an instance of TemplateHelper, so that when the `__wakeup` method is run, we write a web shell to the logs directory.
+We need to setup a serialized php object that's an instance of `TemplateHelper`, so that when the `__wakeup` method is run, we write a web shell to the logs directory.
 We can generate and test our payload with the following:

 ```php